Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Custodial Symmetry

 \item[$\lag{quartic}$:] These terms contain two powers of gauge fields and two powers of scalar fields, and are of the form $(G^\mu\Phi)^\dagger(G_\mu\Phi)$.

 \end{description}

 To summarize, the first kind defines CS and the next two kinds respect it for sure.
-Different types of CS will be distinguished by how the other terms of \Eqn{Lkin}, as well as the scalar potential, respect (or do not respect) the CS after SSB.
-We can list three types.
+Different types of CS will be distinguished by whether the remaining terms of \Eqn{Lkin}, as well as the scalar potential, respect CS after SSB.
+We list three types, with suitable examples.

-\begin{description} \item [CS-1:] CS is a symmetry of all the terms shown in \Eqn{L}.
+\begin{description} \item [CS-1:] CS is a symmetry of all terms shown in \Eqn{L}.
 Therefore, no correction to $\rho$ is generated even in loops, remembering of course that we need to confine ourselves only to the Lagrangian of \Eqn{L}, disregarding the fermions.
 We will show later that this is the case for the SM with only one scalar doublet.

-\item [CS-2:] CS is not a symmetry of the entire $\lag{kin}$, but a symmetry for the scalar potential.
-In this case, the physical scalar multiplets are mass degenerate at the tree level.
-The GM model \cite{Georgi:1985nv}, in its conventional form, is an example.
-The physical scalars form a 5-plet, a triplet, and two singlets under the custodial SU(2), and the members of any multiplet are mass degenerate.
-The mass terms for the gauge bosons respect CS, Eq.\ (\ref{rho=1}), but terms in $\lag{cubic}$ and/or $\lag{quartic}$ are not invariant under CS.
-We will talk about this in more detail later.

-\item [CS-3:] In this case, neither the scalar potential nor the gauge-covariant kinetic terms of scalars respect CS.
-Thus, the scalar multiplets need not be degenerate in mass.
-An example of this, the eGM model, will be proposed in Section \ref{s:eGM}, and discussed in detail.
-This has more parameters than the GM model, and the mass splitting among the members of the scalar multiplets leads to richer and more interesting phenomenology.
-The condition $\rho=1$ is not stable under renormalization group (RG) evolution, unlike CS-1, but that is hardly of any concern as the $\rho$ parameter has never been measured at any other energy scale, and is undefined if we run above the symmetry breaking scale.
+The canonical GM model is also a CS-1 type model.